ChenglongWang/GAME-Net/README.md

 # Framework installation

 1. Clone the repo from GitLab.
-Open a terminal from the desktop and use the following command:
+Open a terminal and use the following command:

     `git clone https://gitlab.com/iciq-tcc/nlopez-group/gnn_eads.git`

-You should have now a folder in the Desktop called ``gnn_eads``.
+You should have now a folder in the current directory called ``gnn_eads``.

-2. Create conda environment.
-Enter the repo: You should find a text file called `GNN_env.txt`.
-Choose a name for your new environment (e.g., `GNN` here) and use the following conda command:
+2. Create a conda environment.
+Enter the repo: You should find a file called `GNN_env.txt`.
+It contains all the information about the packages needed to create the environment for the GNN framework.
+Choose a name for your new environment (we will use `GNN` here) and use the conda command:

     `conda create --name GNN --file GNN_env.txt`

-Check that you have created your new new conda envionment by typing `conda env list`: A list with all your environments should appear, together with the newly created `GNN`.
-Use `conda activate GNN` to activate it.
+Check that you have created your new environment by typing `conda env list`: A list with all your environments appear, together with the newly created `GNN`.
+Use `conda activate GNN` to activate it (you will see the name of the current active environment within parentheses on the left of the terminal).

 3. Install pyRDTP, a Python package used to build the base of the GNN framework.
-Clone the repo in the existing `gnn_eads` base directory:
+Clone the repo in the existing `gnn_eads` base directory (i.e., be sure to be in `gnn_eads` before executing the following command):

     `git clone --branch experimental https://gitlab.com/iciq-tcc/nlopez-group/pyrdtp.git`

-A new folder `pyrdtp` should be present in your base repo.
-Now, with the `GNN` environment activated, install pyRDTP with pip:
+A new folder `pyrdtp` should be now present in your base repo `gnn_eads`.
+With the `GNN` environment activated, use pip to install pyRDTP:

     `pip install pyrdtp`